EdwardPalmer99/talos/README.md

-FeedHandler
+Talos
 ===========

-A demo project simulating a FeedHandler.
+A demo implementation of an Order Management System in C++.